RiadZX/FlipperPasswordExtractor/README.md

 The extractor is written in `Golang`, the current build is compiled to windows.
 The flipperzero javascript script downloads the binary and runs it, and sends to the webhook defined in the js file.
 ## setup
-- add your webhook url to the .js file
+- Add your webhook url to the .js file
+- Adjust the `$webhookContent` to match the format of the webhook.
-- add chrome/edge javascript to your flipper
+- add chrome/edge javascript to your flipper.